 Tips for Choosing a Business and Domain Name

 Here are some tips to help you choose a business and website name:

-- Look for words and phrases that reflect your service offerings: iStock Photography has a name that makes it clear — they license stock images.
-Plus, the “i” at the beginning of their name tells customers they are internet-based.
+- Look for words and phrases that reflect your service offerings: Famous Footwear has a name that makes it clear — they sell footwear (shoes).

 - Combine words in unexpected but meaningful ways: Facebook did this successfully.